Jonah Heim Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks third in MLB.

-- The Yankees' 3.31 team ERA ranks third across all MLB pitching staffs.
+- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to surrender the ninth-fewest home runs in baseball (25 total, one per game).
+- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (26 total, one per game).

-- His most recent appearance was on Sunday against the Toronto Blue Jays, when the right-hander went 5 2/3 innings, surrendering no earned runs while giving up three hits.
+- In his last outing on Monday against the Minnesota Twins, the righty went 2 2/3 innings, allowing three earned runs while surrendering three hits.

-- The 27-year-old has amassed a 6.30 ERA and 10.8 strikeouts per nine innings across five games this season, while allowing a batting average of .298 to his opponents.
+- In five games this season, the 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.